isthatpratham/isthatpratham/README.md

 <p>
-I build production-ready applications, backend systems, and developer-focused products with a focus on clean engineering and thoughtful design.
+I build production-ready applications, backend systems, and developer-focused products with a clear focus on clean engineering and thoughtful design.
 </p>

 <br>